DETAILED ACTION

 Finally, Brito teaches that the present compounds and their pharmaceutically acceptable salts are cationic lipids (p.
 2, [0012], lines 5-8).
 This disclosure is interpreted as satisfying the limitations of claims 30-31, which specifies the compound is in the form of a pharmaceutically acceptable salt and is in the form of a cationic lipid.

-It would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the instant application to substitute the C18 branched alkyl group in example 51 of Brito for the C14 branched alkyl group and to substitute the ester-containing head group of example 51 for the carbamate-containing headgroup.
-One of ordinary skill in the art would have been motivated to substitute the C18 branched alkyl group for the C14 branched alkyl group above and to substitute the ester-containing head group for the carbamate-containing headgroup above because Brito teaches that variable group R2 may be the C14 group above, and because Brito also teaches that the ester headgroup may be alternative headgroups, including the carbamate head group.
+It would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the instant application to substitute the C18 branched alkyl group in example 51 of Brito for the C14 branched alkyl group, and to substitute the ester-containing head group of example 51 for the carbamate-containing headgroup.
+One of ordinary skill in the art would have been motivated to substitute the C18 branched alkyl group for the C14 branched alkyl group, and to substitute the ester-containing head group for the carbamate-containing headgroup because Brito teaches that variable group R2 may be the C14 group shown above, and because Brito also teaches that the ester headgroup may be alternative headgroups, including the carbamate head group.
 In this instance, the rationale “simple substitution of one known element for another to obtain predictable results” would apply.
-Because Brito teaches cationic lipids for the delivery of biological agents to cells, teaches example 51 as specific cationic lipid, and further teaches the alternative lipids and headgroups, one ordinary skill in the art would have considered derivatives of example 51 with said substitutions, including the C14 lipid and carbamate-containing headgroup recited above, to arrive at a compound that satisfies the limitations of present claims 1-4 and 30-31.
+Because Brito teaches cationic lipids for the delivery of biological agents to cells, teaches example 51 as a specific cationic lipid, and further teaches the alternative lipids and headgroups, one ordinary skill in the art would have considered derivatives of example 51 with said substitutions, including the C14 lipid and carbamate-containing headgroup recited above, to arrive at a compound that satisfies the limitations of present claims 1-4, 30-31, and 69.

 Therefore the invention taken as a whole is prima facie obvious.